lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

       - ``action``: Further information and description is in :ref:`here <prestart_actions>`.
       - ``args/*``: Further information and description is in :ref:`here <prestart_actions>`.

+   - ``start_command`` (Required): Specify the command to be executed in model serving.
-      - ``start_command`` (Required): Specify the ports to be opened in accordance with the commands executed during model serving at the container.
+   - ``port`` (Required): Specify the ports to be opened in accordance with the commands executed during model serving at the container.

 - ``health_check``: Item for checking whether service is running without
   any error according to defined period.